MercuryWorkshop/anuraOS/README.md

 See [SECURITY.md](./SECURITY.md) for reporting instructions.

 <sub>
 The AnuraOS Team and Mercury Workshop are both not liable to any loss of braincells and maybe even your sanity after working with this product.
+Since development on Anura is "Dead" Koaku is the offical maintainer of the project.
+If you have any questions, dm `dvcu` on Discord or create a new Issue.
 </sub>